Volunteer Social Prescribers

 • long term conditions;

-We have also started our own ‘therapy’ garden based at our Sandridge practice.
-On Saturday 21st September some 9 people from the practice planted our spring bulbs.
+Parkbury House has also started our own ‘therapy’ garden based at our Sandridge practice.
 Work will be ongoing in the garden throughout the year.

 The Process

-4. The social prescriber can provide on-going support during the patient’s journey to improved health and well-being.
+• The social prescriber can provide on-going support during the patient’s journey to improved health and wellbeing.